-A major upgrade of the intersection of Rongotai Road, Onepu Road and Evans Bay Parade will begin in mid-2023 and will take about six months.
+A major upgrade of the intersection of Rongotai Road, Onepu Road and Evans Bay Parade will begin in October 2023 and will take about eight months.

-The upgrade has been in the pipeline for some time and is almost ready to go.
-It will make it easier for pedestrians to get to and from the existing bus hub, which was completed several years ago.
-It will also link with existing bike lanes and paths, and if approved, connect with new ones planned.
+The upgrade will make it easier for pedestrians to get to and from the existing bus hub, which was completed several years ago.
+It will also link with existing bike lanes and paths, and connect with new ones planned.

-It is not a part of the Kilbirnie Connections project or consultation, but will complement the other changes being proposed in the area to make low and zero-carbon trips in the Kilbirnie area possible for more people.
+It is not a part of the Kilbirnie connections project, but will complement the other changes happening in the area to make low and zero-carbon trips in the Kilbirnie area possible for more people.

 We’ll be simplifying the intersection, better aligning traffic lanes and resealing to make driving through and turning at this intersection safer and easier.